Pike Place Market

 - Tours Adult (18+) $10; Senior (55+) $7; Child (0-17) $7

-- Christmas Shopping: "Arrive early in the morning to watch the vendors set up shop, bringing the market to life.
-(Bonus: busloads of tourists might not yet have arrived!)
-Check out the online calendar for special holiday happenings."
+- Christmas Shopping: "Arrive early in the morning to watch the vendors set up shop, bringing the market to life before things begin to truly bustle.
+(Check out the online calendar for special holiday happenings, from seasonal cooking classes to musical performances.)"

 - Shopping near Cruise Port: "If you have enough downtime in the Market, get to know the venue better with several-hour culinary tours offered by a variety of companies."